wolfeidau/wolfeidau_site/content/post/2020-10-08-why-cant-i-have-a-secure-s3-bucket.md

 ## What about Cloudformation?

-To further demonstrate this issue this is s3 bucket creation in cloudformation, which is the baseline orchestration tool for building resources, provided free of charge by AWS.
-This is a very basic example,  seen in a lot of projects on GitHub, and the AWS documentation.
+To further demonstrate this issue this is s3 bucket creation in [cloudformation](https://aws.amazon.com/cloudformation/), which is the baseline orchestration tool for building resources, provided free of charge by AWS.
+This is a very basic example, as seen in a lot of projects on GitHub, and the [AWS cloudformation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket--examples).

 ```yaml
       MyDataBucket: